Backtesting Trading Strategies for Optimal Performance

 MetaTrader

-The main product is a foreign exchange trading platform.
-These are custom scripts written in proprietary languages that can be used for automated transactions.
+The main product is a forex trading platform.
+These are custom scripts written in proprietary languages that can be used for automated trade.

 NinjaTrader

 NinjaTrader is a freeware, which uses C # programming language and DotNet, which are widely used and rich in documentsFramework.
-It can be used for advanced charts, strategic backtesting, and simulated trading in the stock, futures, and foreign exchange markets.
+It can be used for advanced charts, strategic backtesting, and simulated trading in the stock, futures, and forex markets.

 Blueshift